paulmorriss/bikeornot/README.md

 Limitations:
 UK only
-3 hour timeslots only (probably because my server is't in the UK so the BBC provides an inferior service to foreigners, which is fair enough seeing as this is funded by my license fee.
 Once you've configured the times you can't easily change them.
 If you want to know a different time, just look up the forecast.